j-j-jack/ms4-e-book-club/README.md

 * Subscription buttons - These buttons will be present on the book-club pages as well as the user's subscription page.
 These links will navigate the user to a pay-wall where they can pay for the subscription.

-* Subscription pages for individual users - These can be navigate to from a link at the top of the page and will allow the user to view their current subscriptions and unsubscribe if necessary.
-They will also be able to subscibe to any of the book clubs they are not subscribed to from this page.
+* Subscription section for individual users - This will be navigated inside the user profile and will allow the user to view their current subscriptions and unsubscribe if necessary.
+They will also be able to subscribe to any of the book clubs they are not subscribed to from this page.

 * Add to basket buttons - These buttons will be present on all pages that display products - the pages with many products displayed as well as the more detailed individual product pages.